WootingKb/wooting-macros/README.md

 ## Installing the App
 Download the [Latest Release here](https://github.com/WootingKb/wooting-macros/releases/latest)

-For windows, download the MSI and then run it to install.
+For MS Windows, download the MSI and then run it to install the application.

-For linux, download the AppImage or deb and install the application.
+For Linux, download the AppImage or .deb and install the application.

 ## Documentation

-N/A
+Additional documentation for compiling and making your own plugins will be available soon.

 ## Contributing

 The project runs with a Rust backend and React frontend (TS), with Tauri connecting the two.
+The backend is split into flexible modules.
+To make your own module, please follow the documentation to set up your environment.

 ### Dependencies